LegrandNico/ComputationalCardioception/README.md

   on a smaller machine, since each worker runs its own NUTS chains.
 - All stdout/stderr is redirected to `output.log` by `scripts.sh`.

-This stage is by far the longest: four models × two sessions × ~500 participants of HMC sampling, i.e. hours to overnight depending on the core count.
-The cardiac HGF is the slowest and the most fragile — failures are caught per participant and printed as `Cardiac HGF model FAILED for <id>: …` rather than aborting the run, so grep `output.log` before trusting the model comparison.

 ### 2. Summarise the traces

 ```bash